viniciussanchez/dataset-serialize/README.md

 #### Or

-Add the following folders to your project:
+Add the following folders to your project, in Project > Options > Resource Compiler > Directories and Conditionals > Include file search path

 ```
 ../dataset-serialize/src